Il cielo in una stanza (song): Cover versions

 In 2003, Italian-French singer and former model Carla Bruni recorded a French version of the song, titled "Le ciel dans une chambre" and adapted by Bruni herself, for her debut album Quelqu'un m'a dit.
 Bruni later re-recorded the song as a duet with Gino Paoli, which was featured in his compilation album Senza fine, released in 2009 to celebrate his 50th year of career.

 In 2009 Noemi featured "Il cielo in una stanza" in her self-titled debut EP, while Morgan included both the Italian-language version and the English-language version of the song in his album Italian Songbook Vol. 1.
 American singer-songwriter Mike Patton also covered the Italian-language version of the song for his 2010 album Mondo cane.

 In 2011, Italian singer Giusy Ferreri performed the song live during the 61st Sanremo Music Festival, during the third night of the show, in which each competing act was asked to sing a popular Italian song with the aim to celebrate the 150th anniversary of the Italian unification.
 Her version of the song was also featured both in the compilation album Nata per unire, gathering studio recordings of the songs performed during the night, and as a bonus track in her album Il mio universo.

+The English singer-songwriter Nick Mulvey included a version of the song on his 2017 album "Wake Up Now" under the title "Infinite Trees", after the line "Ma alberi, alberi infiniti".

 In 2018 it was arranged for the performance "The Sky in a Room" by the artist Ragnar Kjartansson.
 Italian native speakers say that "Heaven in a Room" would have been a more faithful translation for the sense of the words.